On this page:

 A few times each year Ted and Steve take a few days to explore somewhere new, or places we haven’t been to for many years.
 The trips tend to revolve around scenery and beer and always involve using public transport.
 As well as the account of the trip we’ve included some useful practical information and, where relevant, a bit of train buffery.
-To download each trip click on the links below, at the foot of the page or on the sidebar.
+Click on the links for the blog of each journey.

 The journeys currently included are: